N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 Former RCMP deputy commissioner Pierre-Yves Bourduas says the gunman came prepared.

-"Because he outfitted his vehicle with a push bar, stands to reason that he might have expected any type of roadblocks or having to go through fences."
+"Because he outfitted his vehicle with a push bar, stands to reason that he might have expected any type of roadblocks or having to go through fences," he said.

 The RCMP told CBC News they operate 588 vehicles in the province, and that "some vehicles are equipped with external equipment guards, sometimes referred to as push bars or push bumpers," but they did not have an exact count.

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.